 Tips for travelers during Tet time

-In 2023, January 20 to 26 is a public holiday in Vietnam.
+In 2024, February 8 to 15 is a public holiday in Vietnam.
 Many businesses will close for this period and the days before and after.
 Tour companies and restaurants often close during the holiday, as staff return home to be with their families.
 If you are traveling during this time, book your transport and accommodation well in advance.
 Here are a few more tips:

 Don’t: